hyperspy/hyperspy/doc/user_guide/install.rst

    `Anaconda. <https://store.continuum.io/cshop/anaconda/>`_
    For MacOS, be sure to choose the graphical installer, not the command-line version.
 Anaconda is recommended for the best performance (it is compiled using Intel MKL libraries) and the easiest intallation (all the required libraries are included).
 The academic license is free.
-Then install Hyperspy via the 'pip' command (in the Mac Terminal  usually to be found in "Applications>Utilities" or in a unix terminal):
+Then install Hyperspy via the 'pip' command (in the Mac Terminal,  usually to be found in "Applications>Utilities" or in a Unix terminal):

    .. code-block:: bash